Pumahawk/api-gateway/README.md

 **Description**

-Can read configuration from directory or file in the filesystem.
+Loaders can read the configurations from a directory or a file in the filesystem.

 **Properties**:

-* **location**: Directory or file with routers configuration inside.
+* **location**: Directory or file with the routes' configurations inside.

-**Return**: Return a InputStream of each file with **type** volorized with the extension of the file.
+**Return**: For each file, an InputStream with a **type**, which is valorized with the extension of the file, returns.

 ---